CIndyCao15/portfolio/content/portfolio/Unity-ink-painting-effect-rendering-VR-scene.md

     }
 }

-// For the transition from Scene 1 to Scene 2
+// For the transition from Scene 2 to Scene 3
-// it takes 5 seconds (pickGlassSceneSwapDelay) to wait for the fog to thicken and the scene to darken public void StartDelayedSceneSwapAfterPickup()
+// in addition to waiting for the fog to thicken at the transition
+// there is also a waiting period for the character to burn and dissolve and glasses to fall off
+// which is an additional 8 seconds (pickGlassSceneSwapDelay) public void StartDelayedSceneSwapAfterPickup()
 {
     StartCoroutine("DelayedSceneSwapAfterPickup");